Fire Subsides on Huge Cargo Ship Adrift in Mid-Atlantic

 The blaze on the Felicity Ace has burned for six days near Portugal’s Azores Islands.
-A Portuguese Air Force helicopter evacuated the 22 crew members last week, leaving the 200-meter-long (650-foot-long) vessel adrift.
+A Portuguese Air Force helicopter evacuated the 22 crew members last week, leaving the 650-foot-lon) vessel adrift.

 Two ocean-going tugboats with firefighting equipment have hosed down the ship's hull to cool it, according to the port of Horta harbormaster, Capt.
 Joao Mendes Cabecas, on the Azores island of Faial,